GoogleCloudPlatform/iam-federation-tools/doc/site/sources/docs/token-service.md

 access tokens.
 This means that you don't have to manage service account keys, which can help to improve security.

 Workload identity federation supports certain types of credentials, including OIDC tokens and SAML assertions.
-By combining workload identity federation with a token broker service, you can add support for other types of credentials, including X.509 client certificates.
+By combining workload identity federation with a token broker, you can add support for other types of credentials, including X.509 client certificates.

 For example, if you're already using an X.509 public key infrastructure (PKI) to issue client certificates to devices